 BTU stands out because of its innovative collaborations that often involve multiple colleges and groups.
-Across all engagements, BTU works with 300+ organizations throughout Greater Baltimore and every county in the state of Maryland.
+Across all 283 active engagements, faculty, staff, and students are working with 525 partner organizations throughout Greater Baltimore and every county in Maryland.

 BTU is about elevating the work we’re already doing with our partners throughout Greater Baltimore to better address the needs of the region.
 TU's priority is on creating opportunities for positive impact, while respecting the breadth and diversity of our partnerships.
 Five impact areas serve as a basis for how the efforts, resources, and recognition of university-community partnerships are organized.

 For over 150 years, TU has been Maryland’s largest provider of teachers.
 We know one of the biggest determinants for a thriving and competitive economy is high-quality and equitable education. (add link to back of 1-pager with k-12 data)

 The TU-BCPS (Baltimore County Public Schools) Model UN program provides equal access to civic engagement learning experiences for students in Baltimore County Public Schools while providing Towson University students with hands-on opportunities mentoring high school students.
 The program broadens the educational opportunities of high school students through the study of international affairs by increasing global awareness and simulating the UN General Assembly, UN Security Council, or other multilateral body, which introduces students to the world of diplomacy, negotiation, and decision making.
 More than 3,000 BCPS students have participated in the program since its inceptionRead More